 Keystone oil pipeline shut down after a rupture in rural North Dakota

 BISMARCK, N.D.
-(AP) — The Keystone oil pipeline was shut down Tuesday morning after it ruptured in North Dakota, with the spill confined to an agricultural field.
+(AP) — The Keystone oil pipeline was shut down Tuesday morning after it ruptured in North Dakota, halting the flow of thousands of gallons of crude oil from Canada to refineries in the U.S.

+South Bow, a liquid pipeline business that manages the pipeline, said it shut down the pipeline after control center leak detection systems detected a pressure drop in the system.
+The spill is confined to an agricultural field.

+“The affected segment has been isolated, and operations and containment resources have been mobilized to site,” the company said.
+“Our primary focus right now is the safety of onsite personnel and mitigating risk to the environment.”

 The cause of the rupture and the volume of crude oil spilled were not immediately clear.
 An employee working at the site near Fort Ransom heard a “mechanical bang” and shut down the pipeline within about two minutes, said Bill Suess, spill investigation program manager with the North Dakota Department of Environmental Quality.